-- Hypothermia make sure you wear & carry the correct clothing! - Fitness hiking all day with a backpack on is hard work, get fit before you come on a kiwi-style trip.
-If you are fit enough you will be able to take part in all the hikes. - Hire gear use the supplied liner with sleeping bags, carry all hire gear in pack not tied to outside.
+- Laundry facilities are limited while on trips (every 2-3 days). - Hypothermia make sure you have the correct clothing!
+Be prepared for any weather! - Hire gear use the supplied liner with sleeping bags, carry all hire gear in pack not tied to outside.
+Please don't overextend walking poles they will snap!
 Please tell us if any repairs are required. - Equipment it is so easy to lose stuff in shared huts.
-Help us keep an eye on gear. - Roads remember kiwis drive on the left, look carefully when crossing the street for an ice-cream. - Tipping it is not expected in NZ to tip for service, but if you feel your guide has done an excellent job, tips will be accepted graciously.
+Help us keep an eye on gear, thanks. - Roads remember kiwis drive on the left, look carefully when crossing the street for an ice-cream. - Tipping it is not expected in NZ to tip for service, but if you feel your guide has done an excellent job, tips will be accepted graciously. - Wild food & berries always ask before you eat, many are poisonous to